 Meet the Expert

-We asked Herrmann for recommendations for finding the most effective drugstore face washes a few bucks can buy.
-She shared some general drugstore cleanser shopping tips plus her favorite product picks.
+We asked Dr. Herrmann for her recommendations on finding the most effective drugstore face washes that a few bucks can buy.
+She also shared some general drugstore shopping tips.

 Choose Products for Your Skin Type